c0ded00d1e12/ecen224/_labs/camera.md

 // Whenever we are done with a malloc'd buffer in C, don't forget to call the following line: free(my_new_buf);
 ```
+Breaking down the `malloc` command we see that:
+- `(uint8_t *)`: This casts the the results of the `malloc` command to match the type of our buffer
+- `sizeof(uint8_t)`: This is the size of the type of value that will be in our buffer
+- `SIZEOFYOURBUFFER`: This is a placeholder for your the actual length that you want your buffer to be.

 This creates your buffer in the heap where there is much more space for larger variables like this.
 However, whenever we declare something in C and manage its memory, we must remember to call `free()` on the object once we are done.
+If this is not done, then there will be memory leaks inside of your program which could potentially grind your system to a halt.

 ### Writing to a File
 You'll notice in your lab files for this lab, you are provided with a `camera.h` and a partially filled in `camera.c`.